What are the primary functions of the Riksbank?

 The Riksbank’s primary functions are to safeguard price stability and financial stability.

 According to the Sveriges Riksbank Act (SFS 1988:1385), the goal of the Riksbank's activities is to maintain price stability.
-The Riksbank’s interpretation of this function is that inflation, measured as the annual change in the consumer price index (CPI), is to be 2 per cent.
+The Riksbank's interpretation of its task is that inflation, measured as the annual change in the consumer price index with a fixed interest rate, the CPIF, should be 2 per cent.

 The Sveriges Riksbank Act also specifies that the Riksbank shall promote a safe and efficient payment system.
 Put simply, this concerns working in different ways to ensure that the financial system is stable and functions smoothly.

 What is inflation?

 Inflation is a rise in the general price level in the economy.
 Fewer goods and services can be purchased for the same amount of money - the value of money decreases.

 How is inflation measured?